 Last updated: 2026-04-27

-Medicare brokers and FMOs are a different ICP from carriers, and the BPO that supports them has to be built differently.
+Medicare brokers and FMOs are a different ICP from carriers, and the fronter solution that supports them has to be built differently.
 Brokers sell across multiple carrier products to consumers; Field Marketing Organizations (FMOs) recruit, train, and contract independent agents who then sell those products.
-Call Force Global staffs nearshore Medicare teams for both, with multi-carrier appointment management, AEP and SEP intake, agent appointment setting, FMO agent recruitment outreach, and AEP/OEP retention at $14-22/hr in 2026.
-AHIP, NAIC reciprocity state licensing, CMS MCMG, TPMO, SOA, and 10-year recording retention are baseline.
+Call Force Global staffs non-licensed nearshore Medicare fronters for both: AEP and SEP lead pre-qualification, T-65 outreach, agent appointment setting for the broker's licensed enrollment team, FMO agent recruitment outreach, and AEP/OEP retention outreach at $12-18/hr in 2026.
+CMS MCMG, TPMO, SOA capture, and 10-year recording retention are baseline on the fronter side.
+Plan recommendation, enrollment, and binding stay with your in-house licensed enrollment team via warm transfer.

 October 15 to December 7, 2026 for the 2027 plan year.
-Brokers and FMOs should sign by mid-July to allow 4-6 weeks for AHIP, state licensing via NAIC reciprocity, multi-carrier certification, and live calibration before October 15.
+Brokers and FMOs should sign by mid-August to allow 3-4 weeks for CMS MCMG and TPMO training, multi-carrier qualifier-script training, warm-transfer routing setup into the broker's licensed-agent stack, and live calibration before October 15.

 Most Medicare BPO content on the internet is written for carriers.
 That misses the buyer.
 Brokers and FMOs run different motions, with different compliance shapes, different compensation logic, and different operational requirements.
 Building a generic carrier-style team and pointing it at a broker's pipeline produces predictable problems: agents only certified on one carrier, scripts stuck in single-product walkthroughs, no recruitment outreach motion at all for the FMO segment, and TPMO discipline that does not adapt across carrier brands.